Disney Cruise Line: Planning and Preparing for Your Disney Cruise

 - renting a vehicle – we flew in the day before our cruise, so we rented a vehicle from Hertz and dropped it off in Cape Canaveral before our cruise (Hertz provided a free shuttle to the port)

 - town cars – see www.fltours.com/reservations.htm for pricing

 - 5-night cruise – $90

 - 7-night cruise – $120

 Nausea was a HUGE concern of mine, especially since my husband can become easily nauseated by motion.
-I did a ton of research in the DIS Boards and found that most people had success with Bonine, so it was one of the many things I packed before leaving.
-I also purchased Sea-Bands (they make Sea-Bands for children, too) and ginger gum.
+I did a ton of research on the DIS Boards and found that most people had success with Bonine, so it was one of the many things I packed before leaving.
+I also purchased Sea-Bands (they make Sea-Bands for children, too) and anti-nausea gum.
 We ended up not using the Sea-Bands and occasionally chewed on ginger gum if we felt the least bit woozy.
 We took a Bonine each morning (they are chewable and do not make you drowsy) and were just fine throughout the entire cruise.

 - door magnets – the stateroom doors are made of metal, so many people decorate their doors with magnets.
 I purchased a personalized magnet from eBay. (seen above) so fun!

-- matching t-shirts – okay, I would have TOTALLY done this with my family, but my oldest son and husband thought it was completely dorky. you can find fun matching Disney t-shirts on etsy as well.
+- matching t-shirts – okay, I would have TOTALLY done this with my family, but my oldest son and husband thought it was completely dorky. you can find fun matching Disney t-shirts on Etsy as well.